Milan Kundera: Awards and honours

 In 1973, Life Is Elsewhere received the French Prix Médicis.
 In 1979 Kundera was awarded the Mondello Prize for The Farewell Party.
 In 1985, Kundera received the Jerusalem Prize.
 His acceptance address appears among the essays collected in The Art of the Novel.
 He won The Austrian State Prize for European Literature in 1987.
 In 2000, he was awarded the international Herder Prize.
 In 2007, he was awarded the Czech State Literature Prize.
 In 2009, he was awarded the Prix mondial Cino Del Duca.
 In 2010, he was made an honorary citizen of his hometown, Brno.
 When he died the Greek Newspaper Efimerida ton Syntakton (Journal of the editors) published a special section where all the current affairs on each page were described with a book title of Kundera's.

 In 2011, he received the Ovid Prize.
 The asteroid 7390 Kundera, discovered at the Kleť Observatory in 1983, is named in his honour.
 In 2020, he was awarded the Franz Kafka Prize, a Czech literary award.

 Personal life

 Stripped of Czechoslovak citizenship in 1979, Kundera became a French citizen in 1981.
 He maintained contact with Czech and Slovak friends in his homeland, but rarely returned and never with any fanfare.
 He was granted Czech citizenship in 2019.
 He saw himself as a French writer and insisted his work should be studied as French literature and classified as such in bookstores.

 Kundera was married twice.
 His first wife was the singer Olga Haasová-Smrčková (1937–2022), daughter of composer Pavel Haas, whom he married in 1956.
 His second marriage was to Věra Hrabánková (1935–2024), whom he married in 1967.
 Vera reportedly was his secretary, translator of his works and the gatekeeper between Kundera and the outside world.

 Kundera died after a prolonged illness, in Paris on 11 July 2023, at the age of 94.
-He was cremated in Paris on 19 July 2023.
+He was cremated in Paris on 19 July 2023 and, on 18 June 2026, buried with his wife Věra in Brno Central Cemetery.